 Exemptions for Sales Made to Native Americans

 In general, sales made to Native Americans by non-Indian vendors located off the reservation are subject to tax.
-However, sales to a tribe, or an enrolled member of the tribe, are subject to TPT, or related county excise taxes.
-If the order originates from that tribe’s reservation, delivery is made and payment received by that tribe’s reservation.
+However, sales to a tribe, or an enrolled member of the tribe, are not subject to TPT, or related county excise taxes if the order originates from that tribe’s reservation, delivery is made and payment received by that tribe’s reservation.
 Sales not subject to state tax or related county excise tax should be documented through the use of the appropriate certificate or other documentation.

 Exemptions for Prime Contracting